Everything You Need To Know About Hybrid Appraisals

 Some common reasons a lender might utilize a hybrid appraisal include updating a loan value, assessing how a loan is performing or in the case of pre-foreclosure or foreclosure.

 There’s been more of a push in recent years to move towards more flexible appraisal options, including hybrid appraisals, for home purchases and refinances.
 With COVID-19, for example, the Federal Housing Finance Agency (FHFA), which oversees major mortgage investors Fannie Mae and Freddie Mac, has temporarily allowed for nontraditional, low-contact solutions, including desktop appraisals and drive-by appraisals, which enable appraisers to complete valuations without risk of exposure to others.

 Why Are Hybrid Appraisals Popular?

-Hybrid appraisals can also benefit appraisers by limiting their scope of work and making better use of their skill sets.
+Hybrid appraisals benefit appraisers by limiting their scope of work and making better use of their skill sets.
 Instead of having them drive out to take measurements and photos, appraisers can stay at their desks and focus on the higher-level work of analyzing the property and performing the valuation.